ikrambrouzi-112/EcoReport/README.md

-# EcoReport – Public Infrastructure & Fire Incident Reporting System
+# 🌍 EcoReport – Public Infrastructure & Fire Incident Reporting System

 ## 📍 Overview

-EcoReport is a full-stack web application designed to improve communication between citizens and local authorities in the Province of Ifrane.
+**EcoReport** is a full-stack web application designed to improve communication between citizens and local authorities in the Province of Ifrane.

-The platform allows citizens to report public infrastructure issues such as water leaks, fire hazards, and damaged public property, while enabling administrators to manage, prioritize, and resolve these reports efficiently.
+The platform enables citizens to report public infrastructure issues such as water leaks, fire hazards, and damaged public property, while allowing administrators to efficiently manage, prioritize, and resolve these reports.

 ---

 ## 🎯 Problem

-In Ifrane, there is no centralized system for citizens to report infrastructure problems.
+In Ifrane, there is no centralized system for reporting infrastructure issues.
 As a result:

 * Water leaks go unnoticed for long periods
 * Fire hazards are not reported quickly